canonical/ubuntu-cloud-docs/docs/all-clouds/all-clouds-explanation/kernels-on-the-cloud.rst

 Each Ubuntu image is built with a pre-installed kernel meta-package.
 That meta-package determines which kernels are installed via ``unattended-upgrades`` or ``sudo apt update && sudo apt upgrade``.
 When a new kernel package is available and the instance fetches the archive, the meta-package is updated to the new kernel version, which triggers the installation of all kernel image and modules associated to that new version.

 .. note:: After a new kernel version is installed, the instance must be rebooted in order to run the new kernel.
-Otherwise, the only way to receive kernel updates without rebooting or redeploying is through the `live-patch service on Ubuntu Pro`_, but this is generally limited to security-related patching.
+Otherwise, the only way to receive kernel updates without rebooting or redeploying is through `Kernel Livepatch`_, but this is generally limited to security-related patching.

+For more information about security updates and Livepatch, see :ref:`Security in the Ubuntu cloud images <security-overview>`.

 The default meta-package, or kernel variant, for most Ubuntu cloud images is the :ref:`rolling kernel variant <rolling-kernel>`.
 However, some images may default to another variant specific to the product.
 For instance, Ubuntu Pro FIPS images default to a cloud-specific variant tailored to the FIPS environment.
 Different clouds provide and support different variants, but the common packages are listed below.